gilesknap/k3s-minecraft/README.md

 ```

 ## Add a Raspberry Pi to the cluster
-For a raspberry pi make sure you set imageTag: multiarch in the yaml file.
+For a Raspberry Pi make sure you set imageTag: multiarch in the yaml file.

 It should be possible to
 install the K3S Server node on a Pi, but you would need one Pi for the K3S